adeel14553/terraform/ec2-jenkins/readme.md

-# What does this repo do?
+### What does this repo do?
-This terraform code create ec2 server with prebuilt packages for jenkins.
+This terraform code automate how to create aws ec2 server with prebuilt packages for jenkins for day to day tasks.